 tuition fee-free basis.
 In general, the country is not known for expensive degrees and have several

 cheap universities in Turkey.
-If considering an average amount, tuition fees can range from 0600 to over
+If considering an average amount, tuition fees can range from $600 to

-01500 in particular.
-As for the cost of living, with the easy conditions of living, students can expect
+over $1500 in particular.
+As for the cost of living, with the easy conditions of living, students

-emerging as the destination of choice for a wide range of medical procedures.
-Turkey's advantage in
+increasingly emerging as the destination of choice for a wide range of medical procedures.
+Turkey's

-medical tourism is the high number of accredited hospitals in ophthalmic surgeries, bariatric and
+advantage in medical tourism is the high number of accredited hospitals in ophthalmic surgeries,

-metabolic surgery, plastic surgery, transplantation and oncologic treatments as well as its affordable
+bariatric and metabolic surgery, plastic surgery, transplantation and oncologic treatments as well

 Turkey provides better quality treatment at lower costs when compared to Europe, the U.S. and other

 western countries.
 Some surgeries are 90 per cent cheaper than other countries.
 However, the